 Open Monday to Friday 10.00 to 17.00.
 Farm can be visited by appointment.
 Wide variety of aloe vera products are available in shop on site.

 Karting Santa Margalida

 C/.
 Alcudia to Arta at Santa Margalida.
 Tel 971 850 748.
 Web: www.yumping.com.
 Boasts a 1600 metre circuit – the longest on the island

 Listed alphabetically by location

 C/.
 Ciutat 18, Arta.
 Tel: 971 855 440

 Open Monday to Saturday 10.00 to 24.30.
 Sunday 11.00 to 24.30.
 Despite its rather poor rating on Trip Advisor we have found this restaurant to be satisfactory on the three occasions we have visited it.
-Service was slow but the food was good and reasonably priced and the garden restaurant is pleasant on a hot day.
+Service was rather slow but the food was good and reasonably priced.
+We like the garden restaurant which is very pleasant on a hot day.

 Restaurante Es Castell

 C7.
 Major 47, Capdella.
 Tel 685 522 988

 Open 7.00 to 22.30.
 Mallorquin cuisine in attractive surroundings.
 An inexpensive menu del dia is available from Monday to Friday.
 We like the convenient location and general ambience.